Right in the middle

 The start will take place in connection with the Grand Depart on Saturday from 12:05 pm.
 The three MTB blocks are the first disciplines under the starting arch.
 The first start is the 75 km MTB race, followed by 50 km and 25 km at three-minute intervals.
 Licensed and hobby riders will start in the same block.
 Access to the blocks is via the checkpoint at the end of the pit lane at pit 33 against the direction of travel.
 Entry is only possible from 11:45 to 11:55.
-At 12:30 pm, at the same time as in 2019, the start of the 150 km Everyman Race will follow.
+At 12:30 pm, the start of the 150 km Everyman Race will follow.

 The finish line is crossed without a special entry channel via the start & finish line as in all other races.